cmcg513/cluster-routing/README.md

-# Routing deliveried using k-means
+# Routing deliveries using k-means
 This collection of scripts was created to assist in routing meal deliveries for a local charitable event.
 The technique is rather naive, and essentially just utilizes k-means clustering.

 HTML files of the various routes are created, with embeded static maps generated using the Google Maps API